Hardware Replacement Policy

 For more detailed information about the configurations, go to: http://www.wellesley.edu/lts/techsupport/configurations

-In addition, LTS will recommend advanced, custom configurations for Windows PC Desktop, Windows PC Laptop, Mac Desktop and Mac Laptop, if requested.
+In addition, LTS will recommend standard, advanced configurations for Windows PC Desktop, Windows PC Laptop, Mac Desktop and Mac Laptop, if requested.
 If a faculty or staff member eligible for replacement needs an advanced configuration, they are eligible for an allowance if they agree to purchase an LTS-recommended advanced configuration.
 In these cases, LTS will provide an allowance equal to the base price of a machine with the same operating system and the faculty or staff member would identify the funding source for the difference.

 If a faculty or staff member requires more than one computer, they are required to identify funding for such purchases.
-Such machines will be identified in the inventories separately and will not be eligible for replacement through this program.
+Such machines will be identified in the inventory separately and will not be eligible for replacement through this program.

 LTS will not be responsible for supporting any machines that a faculty or staff member purchases that is not on the list of approved configurations.
 However, LTS will be happy to refer the faculty or staff member to contact other professionals to diagnose and fix problems.